-Approved by Durham Friends Meeting Endorsed by Falmouth Quarterly Meeting, April 25, 2020 Alexander W. Banks, a kind and gentle light, passed from this life on December 18, 2017.
-Alex was a skilled and compassionate lawyer, a generous and engaged teacher of law, and, most importantly, a loving father and friend.
+Alexander W. Banks, a kind and gentle light, passed from this life on December 18, 2017.
+Alex was a skilled and compassionate lawyer, a generous and engaged teacher of law and, most important, a loving father and friend.
 He was a thoughtful man who reserved judgment of others and believed in seeing the good in everyone.
 His life reflected his sensitivity and commitment to people in need through his professional practices and in the ways he conducted his life.
 As a lifelong Quaker, Alex demonstrated a heartfelt interest in helping those less fortunate.
 He was devoted to equality and employed his legal skills to the benefit of humanity.
 Alex loved others, but sadly found it difficult to find love for himself.
-And alas, it was too much alcohol and a bout with e-coli that took Alex from this world.
+And alas, it was too much alcohol and a bout with E.coli that took Alex from this world.

 Alex was devoted to his family.
-He and Sheilagh Smith, his former wife, were married under the care of Swarthmore Friends Meeting on August 12, 2000; their marriage was later made legal by a Baptist minister on Prince Edward Island.
-They began attending Hanover Friends Meeting in 2001; Carter was born in 2002; and Cole was born in 2004.
+He and Sheilagh Smith were married under the care of Swarthmore Friends Meeting on August 12, 2000; their marriage was later made legal by a Baptist minister on Prince Edward Island.
+They began attending Hanover Friends Meeting in 2001; Carter was born in 2002 and Cole was born in 2004.
 Alex attended meeting for worship as his busy life allowed and nourished his Quaker roots in worship.
 His ministry was always welcomed and often reflected his gratitude for his family.
-Carter and Cole were often in worship with their parents, nestled in their laps, before time to leave for the children/youth programs.
+Carter and Cole were often in worship, nestled in their parents' laps, before time to leave for the children/youth programs.

 Alex and Sheilagh's marriage dissolved in 2006 and they divorced in 2008.
 Throughout this time, both were accepting of the support provided by the Meeting in helping them to listen to and use their Quaker values and inner beliefs as a guide to their interactions and process of divorce.
-It was not always smooth but both remained involved in the Meeting.
+It was not always smooth, but both remained involved in the Meeting.
 Sometimes Alex worshipped with us but often helped in the kitchen to prepare the morning snack.
 He loved his sons and tried to be sure they got to the activities and events that fed and nurtured them-both within and outside the Meeting.
 Alex adored spending time with his sons.

-Alex was born in Philadelphia, Pennsylvania on August 14, 1961, the second child of the late Richard W. Banks and Ruth Alexander Hipple.
-He graduated from The Hill School, and went on to earn a bachelor's degree in 1983 from Bates College and a juris doctor degree in 1987 from Vermont Law School, where he was a member of the National Lawyers Guild and Women's Law Group.
+Alex was born in Philadelphia, PA, on August 14, 1961, the second child of the late Richard W. Banks and Ruth Alexander Hipple.
+He graduated from The Hill School, and went on to earn a Bachelor's degree in 1983 from Bates College and a Juris Doctor degree in 1987 from Vermont Law School, where he was a member of the National Lawyers Guild and Women's Law Group.
 He was admitted to the Pennsylvania Bar Association in 1987, the U.S. District Court for the Western District of Pennsylvania in 1987, the Vermont Bar Association in 1995, and the U.S. District Court for the District of Vermont in 1996.